-- Toxic chemicals are taken up by organisms in contaminated water/when they eat food or prey containing these chemicals. - Some toxic chemicals cannot be excreted, so they accumulate in organisms' bodies, bioaccumulation has occurred. - These substances are usually non-biodegradable - Biodegradable = capable of being decomposed by bacteria or other living organisms - Common examples: Heavy metals like mercury, lead, insecticides like DDT, and microplastics.
+- Toxic chemicals are taken up by organisms in contaminated water/when they eat food/prey containing these chemicals. - Some toxic chemicals cannot be excreted, so they accumulate in organisms' bodies, bioaccumulation has occurred. - Why it can't be broken down by the organism: These substances non-biodegradable - Biodegradable = capable of being decomposed by bacteria or other living organisms - Common examples: Heavy metals like mercury, lead, insecticides like DDT, and microplastics. - Why it accumulates in their bodies: These substances are not soluble in water, and remain in the organism's fatty tissues and not excreted.